nomilous/git-seed/README.md

 * This step is being performed **at another workstation**
 * Only the root repo has been checked out there.
-* It uses the `./git_tree` control file to report on the status across all nested repositories that should be and/or are present.
+* It uses the `.nez_tree` control file to report on the status across all nested repositories that should be and/or are present.

 ```bash